 Industrial Drawing & Drafting

-The Industrial Drawing Associates program from Bakersfield College prepares students to use computer-aided drafting (CAD) software tools to create the technical drawings required in modern industrial and engineering fields.
+The Industrial Drawing program prepares students to use computer-aided drafting (CAD) software to create the technical drawings required in today’s industrial and engineering fields.
+Students learn to develop clear technical communication, produce accurate 2D and 3D designs, and follow industry standards for productivity and precision.

-Is Industrial Drawing & Drafting Right for Me?
+Is Industrial Drawing and Drafting Right for Me?

-- Quick at learning new software and technology
+- Comfort using computers and learning new software

 - Strong attention to detail